 Hypothetical Associates Degree:

-Instead of a Doctorate in Physical Therapy, what if Lauren pursued an associate's to become a registered nurse.
-As a community college student she could have lived at home, worked full or part time, and completed her studies at night.
+Instead of a Doctorate in Physical Therapy, what if my wife pursued an associate's to become a registered nurse.
+As a community college student, she could have lived at home, worked full or part-time, and completed her studies at night.

 Cost Break Down:

-These numbers and figures are my wife’s debit situation on the right as of 2015.
+These numbers and figures are my wife's student loan situation (On the right) as of 2015.
 On the left the “What if community college” game.
 As you can see at age 26, had she pursued the nursing path, with a 2-3% annual raise she could have earned approximately 283,000 when you factor out the cost of community college.
-Or on the flip-side, the plan she choose was to rack up 274,000 in debt (she has more in a parent plus loan).
-Even scarier, most of her loans are actually in between 7-8% interest.
-An interest rate of 7% on a principal balance that high makes paying down debt challenging.
-Ultimately, she had to settle for debit to income ratio payments, which did little to the principal.
-In fact, in March of 2017 when her loans capitalized they increased $11,000 for the graduate loans and $6,000 for the undergrad loans.
-A total increase of $17,000 just from the interest!

-Had Lauren simply went the nursing route, practiced part time while she was in community college, and at age 20 started practicing full time she could have earned approximately $283,000 during the time she spent in “real” college.
+Had Lauren simply went the nursing route, practiced part-time while she was in community college, and at age 20 started practicing full time she could have earned approximately $283,000 during the time she spent in “real” college.
 In addition to the earnings as a nurse, combined with the debt she took out to be a DPT it was essentially a $648,000 swing.